tlswg/tls13-spec/draft-ietf-tls-tls13.md

   The remaining extensions are sent separately in the EncryptedExtensions message.
 {:br }

+For backward compatibility reasons with middleboxes (see {{middlebox}}) the HelloRetryRequest message uses the same structure as the ServerHello, but with Random set to the special value of the SHA-256 of "HelloRetryRequest":

+      CF 21 AD 74 E5 9A 61 11 BE 1D 8C 02 1E 65 B8 91
+      C2 A2 11 16 7A BB 8C 5E 07 9E 09 E2 C8 A8 33 9C

+Upon receiving a message with type server_hello, implementations MUST first examine the Random value and if it matches this value, process it as described in {{hello-retry-request}}).

 TLS 1.3 has a downgrade protection mechanism embedded in the server's random value.
 TLS 1.3 servers which negotiate TLS 1.2 or below in